by Numan Shaikh | Apr 27, 2026 | Uncategorized

 Waves Tantra recommends these practices.
 They are not about performance or pressure.
 The primary focus of these practices is to provide healing, building trust and activating the body’s inherent wisdom.

-We will examine the offerings of each sacred Conscious touch technique and discover how they can initiate personal transformation.
+We will examine the offerings of each sacred touch technique and discover how they can initiate personal transformation.

-Yoni Conscious touch: Reclaiming Pleasure and Presence
+Yoni Massage & Conscious Touch: Reclaiming Pleasure and Presence

 The Sanskrit term “Yoni” translates to “sacred space” and describes the whole female genital area while honoring its spiritual importance in the feminine body.
-Through a tantric practice Yoni Conscious touch supports people in reconnecting with their physical selves as they heal from stored shame and trauma in their intimate regions.
+Through a tantric practice Yoni Massage supports people in reconnecting with their physical selves as they heal from stored shame and trauma in their intimate regions.

-Why Yoni Conscious touch Matters
+Why Yoni Massage and Conscious Touch Matters

 A significant number of women possess hidden stress or unresolved memories in their pelvic regions.
 These issues might originate from previous relationships or cultural messages about sexuality and from spending years prioritizing the needs of others.
 Energetic and physical holding eventually leads to emotional disconnection and blocks both feeling suppression and pleasure sensation.

-Yoni Conscious touch isn’t about stimulation—it’s about healing.
+Yoni Massage isn’t about stimulation—it’s about healing.

 A body learns to relax through deliberate touch within a safe space.
 Emotional blocks may surface and be released.
 People experiencing numbness might notice sensations returning to their body.
 Everyone experiences the process individually while consent together with presence and care direct the experience.